CTE (Career & Technical Education)

 FIRST Lego League

-Elementary and middle school students gain valuable exposure to science, technology, engineering, and mathematics (STEM), as well as problem-solving and design skills when they participate win FLL teams.
+Elementary and middle school students gain valuable exposure to science, technology, engineering, and mathematics (STEM), as well as problem-solving and design skills when they participate in First Lego League (FLL) teams.
 Using legos, problem-solving, STEM, coding, and design, students get hands-on experience building functioning robots that complete a series of challenges in competitions.

 FIRST Robotics Competition